Recumbent bicycle

+A recumbent bicycle is a bicycle that places the rider in a laid-back reclining position, and often called a human-powered vehicle or HPV, especially if it has an aerodynamic fairing.
 Recumbents are available in a wide range of configurations, including: long to short wheelbase; large, small, or a mix of wheel sizes; overseat, underseat, or no-hands steering; and rear wheel or front wheel drive.
-A variant with three wheels is a recumbent tricycle.
+A variant with three wheels is a recumbent tricycle, with four wheels a quadracycle.